dosoudil/maven-repository-builder/README.md

 #### Basic configuration
 *   **artifact-sources** - list of sources of artifacts which should be included in the produced repository
     *   **type** - one of the artifact source types:
-        *   "mead-tag" - a MEAD tag which should be included; additional artifact source config fields for this type are:
+        *   "mead-tag" - a MEAD tag which should be included.
+Additional artifact source config fields for this type are:
             *   **tag-name** - the tag name.
             *   **koji-url** - URL of koji (Brew/MEAD) instance, usually
                 ["http://brewhub.devel.redhat.com/brewhub/"](http://brewhub.devel.redhat.com/brewhub/).